 Yu Ko Ryu

-One’s Bright, TRUE NATURE SCHOOL
+One’s ENLIGHTENED, TRUE NATURE SCHOOL

-This system is derived from some of the traditional unarmed fighting methods of Japanese origin brought together to form a complete school of training for physical education, mind and body conditioning, combative sport, self defense, and recreation, while learning the value of living a morally oriented life.
+This system is derived from some of the traditional fighting methods of Japanese origin brought together to form a school of training for physical education, mind and body conditioning, combative sport, self defense, and recreation, while learning the value of living a morally oriented life.

 Jujitsu – “The Gentle Art”